ucsb-cs24/s24/labs/fibvec/README.md

 ## Your Assignment

 - Implement a vector that stores a sequence of `int`s.
-- You can't use any container types from the standard library.
+- You can't use any [container classes][containers] from the standard library.
 - Make sure your final code doesn't print anything.
 - Make sure you don't have any memory leaks.